Have LLMs Reopened the Pandora's Box of AI-Generated Fake News?: Annotator Performance in Phase 2

 \section{Annotator Performance in Phase 2}

 We analyze whether LLMs truly represent an algorithmic Pandora’s box - we do that by assessing Phase 2 participants' ability to accurately distinguish between real and LLM-generated fake news (from Phase 1).
-Furthermore, we assess whether LLMs detection capabilities exceed human levels (if so, LLM based detectors can enable countermeasures against LLM generated fake news).
+Furthermore, we assess whether LLMs' detection capabilities exceed human levels (if so, LLM-based detectors can enable countermeasures against LLM-generated fake news).
 We present a comprehensive evaluation of LLMs on the Phase 2 detection task by benchmarking their performance against human annotators.
 Our analysis employs GPT-4o, a state-of-the-art multi-modal model \footnote{https://openai.com/index/hello-gpt-4o/} as an LLM annotator for the detection task in Phase 2.
-To ensure a fair comparison between human and LLM annotators, we implemented two distinct processing methodologies for GPT-4o (see Tables \ref{tab:batch_prompt} \& \ref{tab:single_prompt} for example prompts):
+To ensure a fair comparison between human and LLM annotators, we implemented two distinct processing methodologies for GPT-4o (see Tables \ref{tab:batch_prompt} \& \ref{tab:single_prompt} in the Appendix for example prompts):

 \textit{Single Processing (GPT-4o Single)}: Stories were processed individually by GPT-4o and aligned with human-annotated copies.
 For each story, GPT-4o generated annotations at three temperature settings (0.1, 0.3, 0.5) to introduce variability.
 A majority vote determined the final label, enhancing the reliability and robustness of the annotations.